jakebeamish/Penplotting.js/README.md

-This is a dependency-less JavaScript framework for making SVG files for penplotters.
+This is a dependency-free JavaScript framework for making SVG files for penplotters.

 ## Features

 - A Sketch class to contain everything needed to create and render the SVG
-- 2D Vector and Line classes with helpful methods
+- 2D Vector class for geometry
+- Line class for drawing lines
 - A seedable PRNG
-- Maths functions such as fract, wrap,
+- Maths functions such as fract, wrap, lerp, map

 ## Roadmap

 TODO:
-- Map
 - More PRNG implementations
 - Units conversion
 - Support for SVG paths